DuranAlexanderHughes/rshell/README.md

 <li>The array of command and arguments used in the tokenize function is hard
  coded to be of lenght 1024, and is not dynamically allocated.
-This was done with the idea that the user will most likely not need an array of command and arguments longer than 1024 elements.<li>
+This was done with the idea that the user will most likely not need an array of command and arguments longer than 1024 elements.</li>
  <li>When tested using scripts an extra dollar sign ($) is printed
  to the terminal.
-This does not occur if the program is run normally with a user manually entering the input instead of through the use of scripts.<li>
+This does not occur if the program is run normally with a user manually entering the input instead of through the use of scripts.</li>

 <li>The code was tested on the following commands: